 This program is for children ages 5-17 to read out loud to the animals.
 Participants can choose to read to cats, dogs, or small animals in a quiet setting.
-Children ages 5-11 must be under the direct supervision of a parent or guardian.
-The parent or guardian supervising children ages 12-17 must stay on the premises but does not need to stay in the room with the child.
+Children must be under the direct supervision of a parent or guardian.
 Bean bag chairs and a selection of books are provided; however, children can also bring in a book of their choosing.
 The goal of this program is to socialize animals, reduce their anxiety, and help children develop their animal care and reading skills.

 Family Volunteer Program

 Children ages 10-17 are invited to join our family program if a parent or legal guardian accompanies them when they volunteer.
 Families with children under 10-11 years of age may volunteer as Shelter Support but cannot interact with the animals.
-Families with children between 12-17 years of age may volunteer as dog docents, cat curators, or small animal ambassadors.
+Families with children between 12-17 years of age may volunteer as canine companions, feline friends, or small animal ambassadors.
 Family program participants must follow the PAWS rules below.
 More information about PAWS guidelines will be provided during training.

 - P arents and kids stick together at all times